 I found old scrapbook photos, taken by my sister.
 Even though these photos were blurry, they brought back giddy memories and made me crave a little fair time.
-But even if I'd found a fair enjoy, there would be no Unisphere or dinosaurs... no General Motors Futurama or Pieta.
+Even if I'd found a fair to enjoy, there would have been no Unisphere, or dinosaurs... no General Motors Futurama, or Pieta.

 The Houston Zoo Carousel!

 When I realized our Houston zoo had a carousel, I decided that could be my fair celebration!

 Early at the Zoo